Snoeprol/Snoeprol.github.io/about.md

 _My motto to live by._
 {:.lead}

-> “We should try to cherish every day, and be actively grateful for live and the people surrounding us.”
+> “We should try to cherish every day, and be actively grateful for life and the people surrounding us.”

 ## Re-evaluate your work processes